-The excellent train network in Japan also means it’s definitely do-able to plan an Osaka and Tokyo itinerary back to back, as well, and Japan is such an amazing country if you’re able to spare the time here are some other places to include on your cross Japan itinerary too.
+The excellent train network in Japan also means it’s definitely do-able to plan an Osaka and Tokyo itinerary back to back, as well, and Japan is such an amazing country.

 The Osaka region is fascinating to visit, thanks to its long and interesting history as well as its modern advancements.

 It has much of the appeal of frenetic Tokyo but its size makes it a little more approachable and friendly.

 Osaka is a good city to choose if you want to see the best of Japan without being totally overwhelmed.

 It also offers great food, exceptional shopping and you’ll never run out of Osaka places to go!